 There’s a reason why umbrellas are a common sight in pool areas and on backyard patios.
 They offer a straightforward, inexpensive, and flexible solution to the problem of too much sun.

 Trusty old freestanding umbrellas are the most popular choice, offering shade wherever you need it.
 Offset umbrellas can be positioned poolside to throw shade over the water on those blazing hot days.
 Taking it one step further, in-pool umbrellas are anchored in the pool itself.

 Umbrellas are available in a wide variety of colors and styles.
 You can have umbrella sleeves built directly into your pool area, or use freestanding bases.
-If you’re a DIY type, you can even make your own attractive umbrella stand using a tutorial such as this one.
+If you’re a DIY type, you can even make your own attractive umbrella stand using an online tutorial.

 3. Shade Sails

 If you want a stylish (yet affordable) option for shading your pool area, then you might want to consider shade sails.
 Shade sails attach to polls anchored in your yard or patio, stretching across areas that need protection from the sun.
 They come in a variety of colors, and with their sharp angles, add a striking touch to any pool area.

 Shade sails typically don’t provide full shade, which could be a positive or a negative depending on your needs.
 These days, they’re manufactured with UV inhibitors, so you get more protection from the sun than you might expect.
 You can also overlap them for greater coverage and protection.